 Male1 I'm writing very quickly.
-I would like to practise presentation skills.
+'I would like to practise presentation skills.'

 Facilitator1 Excellent.

 Facilitator2e Ah, okay.
 Yes.

-Facilitator1 Okay, and I'll just put Facilitator2e Yeah, presentation skills comes up a lot in support groups and stuff.
-Facilitator1 Okay We've got Facilitator2e Male1's.
-If you maybe wanna put your green dots on yours.
-I'll add a cross to Male2 Can you read that, Facilitator1?
+Facilitator1 Okay, and I'll just put...
+You were red, weren't you?

+Facilitator2e Yeah, presentation skills comes up a lot in support groups and stuff.

+Facilitator1 Okay...
+So we've got...
+Let me see.

+Facilitator2e If you wanna put your green dots on yours.

+Facilitator1 Oh, everybody's is here.

+Male2 I think that would be interesting for some people to do.

+Facilitator2e And I'm gonna add a wee cross to Male1's one.
+There's your red, if you want to....

+Male2 Can you read that, Facilitator1?

 Facilitator1 'Sharing stories on forum', 'Sharing tips and techniques on forum'.

+Male1 Yeah, that's a good one.

+Male2 Yes, I got it down a second timeline.

-Excellent.
+Facilitator1 Excellent.
 Okay.
 Right, now, we didn't 100% think this through, how this might actually look.
 Okey-dokey.

-Facilitator2e How should we?
-Facilitator1 We've got Let's put the ones in the middle.
+Facilitator2e How should we...?

+Facilitator1 We've got...
+Let's put the ones in the middle.

 Facilitator2e Both, yeah.
 And me.
 I'll put the ones that are just me all the way up here.

-Facilitator1 Male2 Everybody.
-This one's right on the top.
-So What we would like to do is Facilitator2e These ones Facilitator1 And these.
+Facilitator1 Male2...
+Everybody.
+This one's is, like, right on the top.
+So...
+What we would like to do is...

+Facilitator2e I'll put mine down here and these ones are...

+Facilitator1 And these.
 Okay.
 So I know you've got your own ones.
 I'd like you to pick your top three.
 So what are the-?
 I think, were these ones-?
 I think- I've done them the wrong way round, sorry, guys.
 So these ones are Male1's.
 These ones were Male2's.
-Obviously everyone's put their dots on these ones and Facilitator2e's got hers.
+Obviously everyone's put their dots on these ones and then Facilitator2e's got hers.
 So, just for you, what are the three most important things you would like to do to support your speech?